 You’ll also be given opportunity to explore outside the city walls and it’s here that you’ll find Jak II‘s most inventive areas.
 For example, a drill site full of dark eco hazards provides a gorgeous backdrop thanks to its brightly-lit extractors; while Mountain Temple remains the game’s highlight – a grassy, view-filled area reminiscent of Precursor Legacy thanks to its abundance of ancient technology littering the landscape.
 Each manages create a different mood based on their lighting; geometry and feel, making for a varied and enjoyable time.

-While the environments remain impressive throughout, character designs don’t slack either – for starters, all the character models seem to have received a visual upgrade and are much more details now.
+While the environments remain impressive throughout, character designs don’t slack either – for starters, all the character models seem to have received a visual upgrade and are much more detailed now.
 Jak has had a more grown-up redesign, sporting goatee and longer hair, but his animations still contain the same over-the-top cartoony quality you’ll have come to expect from the series, particularly the way Daxter nearly flies off when he moves quickly.
 The new cast are drawn well to match with their character – Ashelin is more realistic and serious-looking, while Vin is goofy and exaggerated – they all move and animate as you’d come to expect, leading to a very polished overall experience.

 Just a quick note on one of my sections of the game – one scene has Daxter running from a giant boulder (followed by a spider), and everything about it is simply gorgeous.
-From the creature’s fearsome design to Daxter’s hilarious and running animations, everything about it just works to create a visual treat.
+From the creature’s fearsome design to Daxter’s hilarious running animations, everything about it just works to create a visual treat.
 And the title is littered with sections like this, meaning you’re always taking part in (and looking at) gorgeous scenes.

 Sound is strong enough for Jak II – voice acting is on point, whether it be Jak’s gruff new voice or Keira’s raspy tones.
 Similarly, sound effects are perfect, whether it be the boom of the scatter gun or the whelp of the Metal Heads after they’re killed, everything works.
 The soundtrack, meanwhile, veers between brilliant and average – some of the city tunes are filler and overused, but then moments like Mountain Temple with its beautiful subdued tones are some of the best VGM I’ve ever heard.
 The most impressive thing about it is that things change dynamically based on the action happening on screen – tracks get tense when action is happening, and slower during travelling sections.